A7madGX/E-Commerce-Clean-Architecture/README.md

-# flutter_mapp_clean_architecture
+# Flutter E-Commerce App

-Flutter Mapp Clean Architecture Project
+A Flutter E-Commerce App Implemented using various of features

-## Getting Started
+## Overview

-Navigate to -> Lib/core/template/info_feature.txt